77 “me gusta”

 We are a couple living in a small town in East Germany, 80 km southwest of Berlin.

 2019, we moved to an old house, together with a huge piece of land.
 This place is the fulfilment of our dreams, with lots of space and silence.
-The house and all the barns need quite some fixing, and at different seasons, we have lots of fruit: blackberries, peaches, apples, walnuts etc. But we try to take it easy and want to enjoy the place as much as possible - next to all the work.
+The house and all the barns need quite some fixing, and at different seasons, we have lots of fruit: blackberries, peaches, apples, walnuts etc. We try to take it easy and want to enjoy the place as much as possible - next to all the building sites and work.

 Next to the two of us, there is an old tenant living in our house, upstairs.
 He´s not very communicative...we secretly call him "Grumpy".. he has lived here for 25 years, and somehow we simply couldn´t throw him out of the house when we bought it.
 So he´s living upstairs and we are getting on more or less okay, even though he´s not very enthusiastic about us, and he doesn´t like strangers either.
 And even though we have lived in this area for decades, in his eyes, we are still the "invaders from west Germany".
-In that way, he is a typical "old man from Brandenburg" ;-) But I like him, somehow (even though he doesn´t like us).
+In that way, he is a typical "old man from Brandenburg" ;-) But I like him anyway, somehow.

 Ayuda en una granja